hseeberger/eventsourced/README.md

 - `eventsourced-nats`: [NATS](https://nats.io/) implementation for eventsourced `EvtLog` and `SnapshotStore`
 - `eventsourced-postgres`: [Postgres](https://www.postgresql.org/) implementation for eventsourced`EvtLog` and `SnapshotStore`

-## Requirements for building the project

-### Protobuf
-Before building the project and examples, please make sure you have installed the [protobuf](https://github.com/protocolbuffers/protobuf) dependency.

-On macOS this can be done using the following command:

-    brew install protobuf

-## Running the examples

-#### Counter-nats
-To run the example `counter-nats`, `nats-server needs to be installed.

-    brew install nats-server

-To run the example, first start the `nats-server` with `jetstream`

-    nats-server -a localhost -p 4222 -js

-The run the example:

-    CONFIG_DIR=examples/counter-nats/config cargo run --bin counter-nats
-#### Counter-postgres
-To run the example `counter-postgres` you require you to configure a connection to a running Postgres server.

-Visit the [configuration file](examples/counter-postgres/config/default.toml) and adjust the connection parameters as needed.

-When postgres has been configured correctly, run the example:

-    CONFIG_DIR=examples/counter-postgres/config cargo run --bin counter-postgres

 ## Concepts

 EventSourced is inspired to a large degree by the excellent [Akka Persistence](https://doc.akka.io/docs/akka/current/typed/index-persistence.html) library.